SandyRodger/launch_school_books/introduction_to_sql.md

       SET NOT NULL;
 ```

+- THIS SECTION IS REALLY VAGUE AND INCOMPLETE, SO HERE ARE SOME EXAMPLES THAT WORK:

+- `ALTER TABLE films ADD CONSTRAINT title_unique UNIQUE (title);`
+- `ALTER TABLE films ALTER COLUMN year SET NOT NULL;`
+- `ALTER TABLE films DROP CONSTRAINT title_unique;`

 #### [Removing a Constraint](https://launchschool.com/books/sql/read/alter_table#removingaconstraint)

 - For most constraints we can use the same syntax for table and column.